pebbrian/ApiPy/README.md

-This is a api manager of jarvis mining website.
+This is a usefull api manager.